OWASP/www-chapter-gujarat-technological-university/index.md

 ![GTU_Logo](https://github.com/user-attachments/assets/0f01163e-41a9-4fa4-80e4-4fcd44908696)

-OWASP GTU-Graduate school of Engineering and Technology was founded in August 2021.
-We are a group of technical skilled college students on a mission to disseminate the Cyber Awareness to our societies, and Sharpening up Cyber security skills for our Students of GTU-GSET!
+OWASP GTU-School of Engineering and Technology was founded in August 2021.
+We are a group of technical skilled college students on a mission to disseminate the Cyber Awareness to our societies, and Sharpening up Cyber security skills for our Students of GTU-SET!
 The chapter presents many opportunities to the software community to secure application development, Web/App Security, Penetration Testing, Bug Bounty, Ethical Hacking and many more.
 Join our enthusiastic team to make Cyber Space a Better Place!

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.